Economics

 Enjoy your summer and continue the job search if necessary!

-* Eller Pre-Economics/Economics Foundation Courses: Required to apply for Advanced Standing into the upper-division phase of the BA Economics program.
+* Eller Economics Foundation Courses: Required to apply for Advanced Standing into the upper-division phase of the BA Economics program.
 Advanced Standing is required in order to take all 300 & 400-level Economics Courses.

 Economics Elective Course Options